 Testimonials

-Ethan Arriola, AMMP student at William Jefferson Clinton Middle School
+Ethan Arriola, AMP student at William Jefferson Clinton Middle School

 Image displays Jeidi Son, AMMP students in Clinton Middle School.